PopovEvgeniy/freefiledestroyer/readme.txt

 Usage program

 This software is the console/text interface program.
-It takes a file name as a command-line argument.
+It takes a file name as the command-line argument.

 Exit codes

-0 - Operation successfully completed.
+0 - Operation was successfully completed.
-1 - Can't open target file.
+1 - Can't open the target file.
 2 - Can't allocate memory.
-3 - Can't destroy target file.
+3 - Can't destroy the target file.
-4 - Can't set target file access rights.
+4 - Can't set the file access rights.

 Source code